1907 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 The 1907 Indian Head business strike demonstrates how surface preservation drives collector demand.
 Strike quality varies across the production run—well-executed pieces display crisp separation in Liberty’s feathers and sharp definition throughout the oak wreath details.
 These technical qualities form the foundation, but copper’s oxidation behavior ultimately determines market positioning.

 Original red luster fades naturally over time, creating distinct value tiers.
 At MS65, red specimens command several hundred dollars more than red-brown counterparts.
-This premium intensifies at MS66, where red examples sell for roughly five times their red-brown equivalents.
+This premium intensifies dramatically at MS66, where red examples sell for roughly five times their red-brown equivalents—a gap documented in actual auction records from 2018 through 2020.

 1907 No Mint Mark Penny (RD) Price/Grade Chart